 An SEO manager is someone typically within an Agency, or Company with their own SEO department, who will undertake much of the day to day tasks relating to an SEO campaign, plus coordinate other key stakeholders within the campaign.

-They should have good understanding of SEO building blocks but does not typically get involved in strategy which would be left to a Senior SEO.
+They should have a good understanding of SEO building blocks but do not typically get involved in strategy which would be left to a Senior SEO.

-There are four main areas to SEO: 1.
+There are four main areas for SEO: 1.
 Technical, 2.
-Onsite, Content and 4.
-Off Site, and it is possible to be a specialist in each of these areas individually never getting in involved in the others.
+Onsite, Content, and 4.
+Off-Site, and it is possible to be a specialist in each of these areas individually never getting in involved in the others.
 However, the role of the SEO manager is to typically have a good working knowledge of all areas.